thomscoder/pandora/README.md

 # Pandora 🏺✨

-Pandora is toy browser engine written in Golang.
+Pandora is toy browser engine written in Golang and compiled in WASI.
 Because why not?

 (I just wanted to know how browser render stuff, so I tried to build a browser engine that receives `html` and `css` and outputs a `png`).